 Residents provide gender affirming care and work alongside the Trans* Health Access Team at Thundermist while in clinic.
 The Trans* Health curriculum is integrated in weekly didactic sessions.
 Additionally, residents have the opportunity to pursue an adolescent medicine elective, or a specific gender care elective.

 Residents complete suboxone training during PGY2 and work with Thundermist’s Medication Assisted Treatment team to provide care for those with substance use disorder.

 Residents perform a variety of procedures while in clinic, such as biopsies, vasectomies,LARC placement, joint injections, etc. Residents also participate in a procedure clinic which occurs every Friday morning.

 Residents provide longitudinal care at Westview Nursing and Rehabilitation center and for homebound patients starting their PGY2 year.

-Warwick residents staff their own family medicine MCH service at Kent Hospital, supervised by Family Medicine attendings and private OB/GYNs.
-This service is unopposed.
-As a part of the family medicine MCH service, we manage the OB care for our Thundermist patients and the patients of private OB/GYNs.
+Warwick residents staff their own family medicine FMOB service at Kent Hospital, supervised by Family Medicine attendings and private OB/GYNs.
+This service is unopposed and manages the OB care for Thundermist patients and the patients of private OB/GYNs.
 We also manage the care of newborns who will receive their pediatric care at Thundermist.
 Typically, one resident is on service at a time.
-Interns spend 2 months on the MCH service and second years spend 1 month.
-Residents interested in including MCH into their future career, including pursuing an OB fellowship, will spend additional time on the MCH service as part of the MCH track.
+Interns spend 2 months on the FMOB service and second years spend 1 month.
+Residents interested in including FMOB into their future career, including pursuing an OB fellowship, will spend additional time on the service as part of the FMOB track.